CSCI-SHU-410-SE-Project/Deskulpt/crates/deskulpt/README.md

-This is the umbrella crate re-exporting all the sub-crates of Deskulpt.
-It also adds higher-level APIs for stitching the sub-crates together that are not exposed in the sub-crates themselves.
+This is the main crate of Deskulpt.
+On top of the sub-crates, it implements the core commands and additional setups of the Deskulpt application.
+It exposes the `run` entry point for launching the backend of the Deskulpt application.

 ## ⚠️ Deskulpt Internal Crate